scontain/scone/k8s.md

 ## Deployment

-You need to login to the docker registry `registry.scontain.yom` with an account that has access to the namespace `scone.cloud`.
-If you are already logged in to `registry.scontain.yom`, you are all set.
+You need to login to the docker registry `registry.scontain.com` with an account that has access to the namespace `scone.cloud`.
+If you are already logged in to `registry.scontain.com`, you are all set.
 If you have not logged in yet, please set the following variables:

 ```
 export SCONE_REGISTRY_USERNAME="..." # set to your user name